![]() |

 11. “Whoever moulds public sentiment, goes deeper than he who enacts statutes, or pronounces judicial decisions.”

-Lincoln reminding Douglas that denial is not a defense.
+Lincoln reminded Douglas that denial is not a defense.

-A metaphor from the textile industry that quietly accuses Douglas of being in the fabric of the scheme.
+A metaphor from the textile industry with which Lincoln quietly accused Douglas of being part of the fabric of a scheme.

 Mac